qwrtln/specialty-coffee-journey/content/coffee/_index.md

 ---
 title: "A record of coffee bags"
-description: "Everything I brewed at home since the begining of 2020."
+description: "Everything I brewed at home since the beginning of 2020."
 ---